nikitavoloboev/data/operating-systems/ios/ios.md

 - [Artsy](https://github.com/artsy/eigen) - Core Artsy Mobile OSS project.
 - [Onion Browser](https://github.com/OnionBrowser/OnionBrowser) - Open-source, privacy-enhancing web browser for iOS, utilizing the Tor anonymity network.
 - [Memories](https://github.com/mluisbrown/Memories) - iOS app that displays photos from your photo library taken on a particular day in history.
+- [StopTouchingYourFace](https://github.com/nerdsupremacist/StopTouchingYourFace) - SwiftUI App that alerts you when you have touched your face.

 ## Notes